Data-Tech-International/Secure-Element-Reader/README.md

 - .Net 6 SDK installed on workstation

-# How to read secure element data
+# How to read secure element's certificate data

-1. To read the current data on the secure element you first need to insert the smart card into the smart card reader.
+1. To read the certificate data on the secure element you first need to insert the smart card into the smart card reader.

 2. Next, click on **Get Reader** to establish connection with your smart card reader.

-3. If the connection is established, the application will automatically populate all the fields from the form below.
+3. If the connection is established, the application will display a pop-up box where you need enter the smart card PIN.
+If you cannot remember the PIN, select **Cancel** (the smart card gets locked in case of 5 consecutive wrong attmpts).

+4. The app will automatically populate all the fields from the form below.

 ## Error message when reading the data

 In case you see an error message, try clicking on **Get Certificate** to read the data from the smart card.

+# Secure element audit

+Secure element audit feature is initiated automatically upon inserting the smart card.
+If you provide the valid smart card PIN, the application will execute audit of the secure element and you will see the result message at the bottom of the screen.
+The audit is performed as background process and does not require any further activity from the user.

+# Execute pending commands

+After performing secure element audit, the app will automatically execute any pending commands for the secure element (if they exist on the Tax Authority system).
+You will again see the result message at the bottom of the screen.

+> **NOTE:** The _Secure element audit_ and _Execute pending commands_ features are currently available only on Windows.

 # How to verify secure element PIN and state

 To use this option, do the following: